aeternity/tutorials/get-testnet-tokens.md

 Please read our previous tutorial [How to Create an æternity Account With CLI?](account-creation-in-ae-cli.md) in order to better understand the next steps and to follow them.

-## æternity test networks
+## æternity test network

 Testnets are copies of the æternity blockchain almost identical to the live network except the fact that their AE tokens are worthless.

-The æternity SDK team currently runs three testnets - **sdk-testnet**, **sdk-edgenet** and **uat-testnet**.
-Testnet is the latest stable release, and Edgenet is the next.
-The æternity core team runs another network, **uat-testnet**.
-It’s for internal testing and is not guaranteed to work with the SDKs.
-But it’s the one which has the very latest features and may be useful for you if you are an enthusiast who runs their own nodes.
+The æternity SDK team currently runs **sdk-testnet** testnets.
+Testnet is the latest stable release, and Mainnet is the next.

 In the previous tutorial we've installed **aecli**.
 So we can use ```aecli chain``` to interact with the blockchain.
 You can see additional information for the command here: